|Values are valid only on day of printing.|

-A positive result indicates the presence of DNA from Borrelia burgdorferi, the agent of Lyme disease.
+A positive result indicates the presence of DNA from Borrelia burgdorferi, Borrelia mayonii, Borrelia afzelii, or Borrelia garinii, the agents of Lyme disease.

-A negative result indicates the absence of detectable DNA from Borrelia burgdorferi in the specimen.
+A negative result indicates the absence of detectable target DNA in the specimen.
 Due to the diagnostic sensitivity limitations of the PCR assay, a negative result does not preclude the presence of the organism or active Lyme disease.

-5. CDC: Recommendation for test performance and interpretation from second national conference on serological diagnosis of lyme disease.
-MMWR Morb Mortal Wkly Rep 1996;45:481-484
+5. Centers for Disease Control and Prevention.
+Recommendations for test performance and interpretation from the Second National Conference on Serologic Diagnosis of Lyme Disease.
+MMWR Morb Mortal Wkly Rep 1995;44(31):590-591

 6. Babady NE, Sloan LM, Vetter EA, et al: Percent positive rate of Lyme real-time polymerase chain reaction in blood, cerebrospinal fluid, synovial fluid, and tissue.
 Diagn Microbiol Infect Dis 2008;62(4):464-466